MLAAN: Scaling Supervised Local Learning with Multilaminar Leap Augmented Auxiliary Network: Method

 \subsection{Leap Augmented Modules}

-In traditional supervised local learning methods, the training of each local module with a simple auxiliary network often leads to insufficient supervision of the hidden layers, resulting in subpar learning outcomes.
-The remarkable performance of E2E training can be attributed to the fact that the entire network updates its parameters based on a global error signal.
-Consequently, the interaction of information between neural network layers plays a crucial role in the overall performance of the model.

-As the network depth increases, the acquired information becomes more semantic, and the ability to comprehend high-level information improves.
-In contrast, a shallow network can only capture low-level information such as colors and textures, making the subsequent network layers even more critical.
-To enhance the learning capacity of the hidden layers, it is beneficial to allow each gradient-isolated local module to access information from subsequent deeper modules.
-This arrangement facilitates the exchange of information between the modules, thereby improving the overall learning process.

-To address the issue of information sharing between local modules, we introduce generic leap augmented modules.
-These modules are strategically positioned between the main and auxiliary networks within each gradient-isolated network module.
-Their purpose is to enhance the exchange of information between the current local module and subsequent local modules, thereby promoting improved learning outcomes.
+After applying MLM, we observe that even when multiple local modules share weights, the backbone network can still be misled by overly simplistic auxiliary networks, leading to insufficient supervision of the hidden layers by local modules and suboptimal learning outcomes.
+To handle this concern, we introduce generic Leap Augmented Modules(LAM).
+LAM is designed to enhance the exchange of information between the current local module and subsequent local modules, thereby promoting improved learning outcomes.